alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-12-rule-on-remain-ignorant.md

 lang: en
 note: true
 category: [knowledge, misc]
-excerpt: "It is impermissible for a person to remain ignorant.
+summary: "It is impermissible for a person to remain ignorant.
 They have to learn what they must know about their Din (religion) and gain religious knowledge from scholars."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Aal Al-Shaykh